 Mathew’s previous book, Impossible Journeys, was compared by The Guardian to a ‘non-fiction Calvino’.
 It has been a Folio Society bestseller since publication in 2010.

-Mathew is a frequent contributor and former columnist for History Today magazine and he has written for a wide range of other publications, including the Financial Times, Spectator, New Statesman, Management Today, the Guardian and the Times.
+Mathew is a frequent contributor and former columnist for History Today magazine and he has written for a wide range of other publications, including the Financial Times, the Times Literary Supplement, Spectator, New Statesman, Management Today, the Guardian and the Times.
 He has been profiled in The Yorkshire Post and The Herald in Scotland.

-He has also been interviewed on a wide range of regional radio stations, including BBC Radio Wiltshire, BBC Radio Wales, BBC Radio Cornwall, BBC Radio Gloucestershire, BBC Radio Oxford, BBC Radio Jersey, BBC Radio Bristol, and BBC Radio Manchester (GMR).
+His media appearances include Sky News, ITN, CBC, BBC Radio London (Robert Elms), LBC (Sandi Toksvig), and a wide range of regional radio stations including BBC Radio Wiltshire, BBC Radio Wales, BBC Radio Cornwall, BBC Radio Gloucestershire, BBC Radio Oxford, BBC Radio Jersey, BBC Radio Bristol and BBC Radio Manchester (GMR).